-Correct as of 14:00, 21st May 2020
+Correct as of 13:00, 27th May 2020

-Name of What does it do?
+Name of Scheme What does it do?
 Who and what is eligible?
 How can it be accessed?
-Scheme Coronavirus Job Retention Scheme All UK employers with a PAYE scheme will be able to access support to continue paying part of their employees' salary for those employees that would otherwise have been laid off during this crisis.
+Coronavirus Job Retention Scheme All UK employers with a PAYE scheme will be able to access support to continue paying part of their employees' salary for those employees that would otherwise have been laid off during this crisis.
 If you cannot maintain your current workforce because your operations have been severely affected by coronavirus (COVID-19), you can furlough employees and apply for a grant that covers 80% of their usual monthly wage costs, up to £2,500 a month, plus the associated Employer National Insurance contributions and pension contributions (up to the level of the minimum automatic enrolment employer pension contribution of 3% on qualifying earnings) on that subsidised furlough pay.
 This is a temporary scheme that was initially put in place for 4 months starting from 1 March 2020 and will continue in its current format until the end of July.
 Employers can use the scheme anytime during this period.
-From August, employees back to work part time whilst still receiving support from the scheme.
+From August, employers currently using the scheme will have more flexibility to bring their furloughed employees back to work part time whilst still receiving support from the scheme.
 If you've already worked out how much you can claim, you can claim for wages online via the HMRC online portal which is available on the UK Government website.
 HMRC will then check that your claim is correct and pay the claim amount by BACs into your bank account within 6 working days.
 Please do not contact HMRC unless it has been more than 10 working days since you made the claim and you have not received it in that time.
 Before you Claim: You will need to work out how much you can claim through the scheme.
 HMRC will retain the right to retrospectively audit all aspects of your claim.
 Employers should discuss with their staff and make any changes to the employment contract by agreement.